OnionIoT/Onion-Docs/Omega2/Projects/audio/airplay-receiver.md

 * First let's set `disabled` to `'0'` to enable the UCI configuration.
 * Optionally, pick out a new name to display in your AirPlay devices menus.
-* Next, consider using a password - not mandatory, but much be handy.
+* Optionally, add a password to ensure only trusted users can access your Airplay receiver - Not Recommended
 * Finally, make sure the `mdns_backend` is set to `'tinysvcmdns'`
 * The rest of the options can be kept as their default values.